ansys/pydpf-core/doc/source/user_guide/tutorials/mesh/index.rst

     :margin: 2

     .. grid-item-card:: Create a mesh from scratch
-       :link: tutorials_create_a_mesh_from_scratch
+       :link: ref_tutorials_create_a_mesh_from_scratch
        :link-type: ref
        :text-align: center

-       This tutorial demonstrates how to build a mesh from the scratch
+       This tutorial demonstrates how to build a mesh from the scratch.

     .. grid-item-card:: Get a mesh from a result file
-       :link: tutorials_get_mesh_from_result_file
+       :link: ref_tutorials_get_mesh_from_result_file
        :link-type: ref
        :text-align: center

-       This tutorial explains how to extract the models mesh from a result file
+       This tutorial explains how to extract a mesh from a result file.

        +++
        :bdg-mapdl:`MAPDL` :bdg-lsdyna:`LSDYNA` :bdg-fluent:`Fluent` :bdg-cfx:`CFX`